 Beef anatomy overview

-Davey Griffin and Ray Riley spent the morning going over the various cuts that come from beef along with a USDA beef grading overview.
+Davey Griffin spent the morning going over the various cuts that come from beef along with a USDA beef grading overview.
 Ray ribbed a carcass in front of the participants, which always creates quite a photographic frenzy for those wanting to capture the moment on their cameras or phones.

 Beef cutting room demonstrations